 Derivatives not designated as hedges are not speculative and result from a service the Corporation provides to certain customers to swap a fixed rate product for a variable rate product, or vice versa.
 The Corporation executes interest rate derivatives with commercial banking customers to facilitate their respective risk management strategies.
 Those interest rate derivatives are simultaneously hedged by offsetting derivatives that the Corporation executes with a third party, such that the Corporation minimizes its net interest rate risk exposure resulting from such transactions.
+The fair value of interest rate derivatives are recorded within other assets/liabilities on the consolidated balance sheets.
 As the interest rate derivatives associated with this program do not meet the strict hedge accounting requirements, changes in the fair value of both the customer derivatives and the offsetting derivatives are recognized directly in earnings.